edmundhung/conform/docs/validation.md

 ## Client Validation

-Validating fully on server side is great.
-But, if network latency is a concern, we can also validate on the client side to shorten the feedback loop.
+Server validation works well generally.
+However, network latency would be a concern if there is a need to provide instant feedback while user is typing.
+In this case, you might want to validate on the client side as well.

 ```tsx
 import { useForm } from '@conform-to/react';